andriesfilmer/gtd/cheatsheets/images.md

     pngquant *.png
     for i in *-fs8.png ; do mv $i "`echo $i | sed "s/-fs8//"`" ; done

+### SVG files

+Convert svg to png

+    inkscape /path/to/some.svg --export-type=png --export-filename=/path/to/some.png

+Alternative — ImageMagick

+    convert -background none -density 150 /path/to/some.svg /path/to/some.png

 ### JPG files

     apt install jpegoptim